-Every week the Lead Pastor Team works hard to bring messages that are full of hope, directed by the Holy Spirit, and rooted in scripture.
+Every week the Pastoral Team works hard to bring messages that are full of hope, directed by the Holy Spirit, and rooted in scripture.
 Every 6-8 weeks we start a new series, all grounded in Biblical texts.
 We hope that you join us in wrestling through these weekly texts, allowing space for God to continue to mold and shape us into the image of His son, Jesus.
 If you happened to miss a week in a series, you will find the video below.
 If you would like to subscribe to our podcast you can do so here through iTunes.
 You can also download the MCC app for android here or Iphone here.

 An opportunity for our entire church to spend these summer months deeply rooted in the Word of God.
-This is an 8 week in-depth reading and study of the book of Colossians.
-Each day we will have short readings upon which to study and meditate, culminating in the Sunday sermon on that chunk of text.
+This is an 9 week in-depth reading and study of the New Testament.
+Each day we will have readings upon which to study and meditate, culminating in the Sunday sermon on a chunk of that text.
 Please follow along with us on our reading plan by opening the PDF here.
 And we will hope to see you on Sunday!